Kate Raymond

-Kate Raymond, born Marilla Jane Cease on March 25, 1840, in Livingston County, New York, was a dramatic star primarily celebrated for her stage performance of Mazeppa.
+Kate Raymond (born Marilla Jane Cease; March 25, 1840, in Livingston County, New York), was a dramatic star primarily celebrated for her stage performance of Mazeppa.
 She made her first appearance as Mazeppa in what was then known as the Continental Theatre; now the Trocadero Theatre, located in Philadelphia, Pennsylvania.

 Stage life

 Under the management of Allinson & Hincken on January 4, 1864, Raymond played a six-week engagement as Mazeppa; her first appearance on any stage according to her husband O. B. Collins, a stage actor himself.
 With her husband along with her a large percentage of the time, she traveled around the country performing in equestrian dramas until the season of 1866-7, when she played at the St. Charles Theatre (now demolished, in its place the Orpheum Theatre) in New Orleans, under the management of De Bar & Eddy.

 In the spring of 1867, along with Wilson's Broadway Theatre Company, she traveled through Canada.

 From 1867-8, she was soubrette of John Templeton's Company on the Southern circuit.
 She played a role as Mazeppa for the second time, also under management of Templeton, in the spring continuing into the season of 1868-9 where she did a four-week engagement at the Olympic Theatre (now demolished, most recently called Tivoli Theatre) in Brooklyn, New York, under the management of Donnelly & Hooley in February 1869.